Statistical determinism in non-Lipschitz dynamical systems: Proofs

 where

 Using this limiting function, we rewrite (\ref{eq_prTh1_B6x}) as

-where we introduced the probability measure $d\mu_-(\bx) = f_-(\bx)d\bx$ and the signed measure for the difference $\Delta\mu_f^\nu(\bx) = \mu_f^\nu(\bx)-\mu_-(\bx)$.
+where we introduced the probability measure $\rmd \mu_-(\bx) = f_-(\bx)\rmd \bx$ and the signed measure for the difference $\Delta\mu_f^\nu(\bx) = \mu_f^\nu(\bx)-\mu_-(\bx)$.
 Now we can take the inviscid limit $\nu \searrow 0$ for the expression in square parentheses of equation (\ref{eq_prTh1_B11}), where the times of pushforwards behave as (\ref{eq_prTh1_B7x}).
-Since the measure $\left(R^{-1}_1\right)_* \mu_-(\bx)$ does not depend on $\nu$, the first term in square parentheses converges to $\mu'_{SRB}$ by the convergence to equilibrium property.
+Since the measure $\left(R^{-1}_1\right)_* \mu_-(\bx)$ does not depend on $\nu$, the first term in square parentheses converges to $\mu'_{\mathsf{phys}}$ by the convergence to equilibrium property.
 The remaining term vanishes in the limit $\nu \searrow 0$, because the flow conserves the $L^1$ norm of the density function, and this norm vanishes by the property (\ref{eq_prTh1_6f}).
-This yields expression (\ref{eqMainTh1}) of Theorem~\ref{th1_conv}.

-For proving Corollary~\ref{cor_Th1}, one does not need the arguments of the last paragraph.
-In fact, the statement of Theorem~\ref{th1_conv} becomes the immediate consequence of the uniform convergence to equilibrium (see Definition~\ref{def_attr2}), applied to equality (\ref{eq_prTh1_B6x}).
-By this property, the term $\left(\mathrm{\Phi}^{\tau^\nu}\right)_* \left(R^{-1}_1\right)_*\mu^\nu_f(\bx)$ in (\ref{eq_prTh1_B6x}) converges to $\mu'_{SRB}$ as $\nu \searrow 0$.
+This yields the limit (\ref{eqTh1_1}) with the measure (\ref{eqMainTh1_intro}).
+Properties (\ref{eqTh1_2}) and (\ref{eqTh1_3}) follow directly from the definitions (\ref{eqRR_5st}) and (\ref{eqMainTh1_introB}).